 Here are some facts about chihuahuas you might be interested in before making your decision.

-2. DON’T LET THE SHELTER MISLEAD YOU
+2. DON'T LET SHELTER STEREOTYPES MISLEAD YOU

 Many breeders sell puppies due to having been born with a higher risk of health complications.
 This most likely happens because of the inbreeding and interbreeding in these mills.

-4. DON’T SHOP!
-ADOPT A CHIHUAHUA!
+4. DON'T SHOP!
+CHOOSE TO ADOPT A CHIHUAHUA

 It’s wonderful when someone chooses to adopt instead of buying a furry buddy.
 Moreover, it’s not just a life you’re saving but your money as well.
 That itself is a game-changer.